 — Washington Muñoz, Regional Auditor, reported to the Board Audit Committee.

 In addition, when SARO was created, the “Area Managers” had two “hats” – they managed a group of Field Directors, and they had a technical responsibility as well.
 For example, Leticia Escobar, Area Manager for Colombia and part of Ecuador, supervised my boss in Tuluá (Monique van’t Hek) and also supported the implementation of new Human Resources systems across South America; in this, she related to the HR Director at IH.

-Leticia’s colleagues, the two other Area Managers, handled, along with the rest of the Field Office Directors in Ecuador and Bolivia, the other areas of systems strengthening that Plan was piloting:
+Leticia’s colleagues, the two other Area Managers, handled, along with the rest of the Field Office Directors in Ecuador and Bolivia, the two other areas of systems strengthening that Plan was piloting:

-- Impact evaluation, through the implementation of the new, pilot “Field Office Evaluation System” – FOES.
-This was system was developed by the Technical Services Department at IH;
+— Impact evaluation, through the implementation of the new, pilot “Field Office Evaluation System” – FOES.
+This system was developed by the Technical Services Department at IH;

 — Planning and Budgeting, using the new, pilot “PB2” software.
 This was developed by the Finance Department at IH.